 Corporate and Continuing Education

-Whether the goal is to gain new job skills, prepare for changing careers, earn credentials or launch a small business, Corporate and Continuing Education can help make it happen.
-Individuals and employers meet ongoing learning and workforce development needs through courses and short-term programs on campuses, in the community, at workplaces and online.
+Whether the goal is to gain new job skills, prepare for changing careers, earn credentials or launch a business, Corporate and Continuing Education can help make it happen.
+Individuals and employers meet ongoing learning and workforce development needs through courses and short-term programs on campuses, in the community, at workplaces, and online.
 Continuing education courses are non-credit, meaning they do not lead to a degree or college academic credit.
 Many courses, however, earn skill and knowledge-based certificates and certifications through industry-based content for professional and trade careers.
 In-person courses are offered on flexible schedules, including nights and weekends.

 For detailed information, visit the Corporate and Continuing Education website.

-Individuals may choose from hundreds of courses and programs - from beginner to more advanced - to acquire the job skills and knowledge to meet career goals or to start or grow a small business.
+Individuals may choose from hundreds of courses and programs - from beginner to more advanced - to acquire the job skills and knowledge to meet career goals or start or grow a small business.
 Industry-specific and professional certifications or exam prep validate job skills to launch or advance a career.
 Many programs also offer continuing education units (CEU) to keep work credentials up to date.
-Individuals also may choose personal enrichment courses to pursue a hobby or interest, including art, fitness, cooking and more.
+Individuals may also choose personal enrichment courses to pursue a hobby or interest, including art, fitness, cooking, and more.

 Course Search and Registration

 Central Piedmont's Program Finder or MyCollege permits searches by topic to explore course descriptions, along with days, times, and locations of current courses and programs.
 Courses may be added during the term to fit student needs.